Inventory Data Management for Enterprises

 Administrators can also drag a column header and drop it in the appropriate section to group by that column.
 This way, they can check active and inactive Users, and use the search bar to retrieve specific data.
 This process is quick and easy.
 More importantly, it ensures only approved users can see inventory levels, manage inventory, and process purchase orders.

 Step 1: Person Details

-The first step in adding a new User pertains to assigning an ID to that person.
-A person is any individual the Inventory Executive wants to grant access to within our inventory management software.
+The first step in adding a new User is assigning an ID to that person.
+This User could be any individual the Inventory Executive wants to grant access to within our inventory management software.
 Naturally, a unique ID number is required to identify a person along with the first name and last name.

 Step 2: Activity Status

 Active Users are persons who are employed in a role where they can manage other accounts.
 When promoted to another position for example, the Inventory Executive will make the status of this Inventory User as inactive.
 Inactive Users are kept in the system for reference or in case there is a need to make them active again.